andy008/ngx-form-render/projects/infomaxim-form-engine/README.md

 Validation management; help and error messages.
 Defaults to vanilla Bootstrap 5 CSS markup.

+## Methods
+submit()
+Check form validation; if valid the form values are emitted.
+See HTML form example below.

 ## Output
 Returns JSON from form submit ready for posting or further processing.